openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 In the case of a `bcv`, the `passage` object consists of two values: a `bc` (the book-chapter combination) and a `v` (the verse number).
 Since a new book renders any existing context unnecessary, we first get rid of the existing context.
 We then loop through the possible book values—usually there's only one, but an ambiguous book abbreviation like `Ph` (`Phil` or `Phlm`) can have more than one—to find valid references.
 For example, given `Ph 20`, we know that only Philemon fits the bill (`Phlm.1.20`) since there's no chapter 20 in Philippians.
 Much of the logic in functions dealing with books revolves around this process of identifying valid passages.

 Once we've identified a viable book, we record the position of the match in the original string, set the `context` for any future processing, and move on.
-In the case of `John 3:16`, we're done and head back up to `@parse`.
+In the case of `John 3:16`, we're done and head back up to `parse`.

 ### Ranges